As you continue to learn more about WordPress, you may occasionally come across references to the term blogroll.

 (Link Categories area)

-Tip: Blogroll is the default link category name.
-Unless you specify the category for a link, WordPress will automatically assign new links to the default category …
+Tip: The default WordPress link category is called Blogroll .
+Unless you specify a category for a new link, WordPress automatically assigns new links to the default category …

-You may want to change the default link category name to something that your visitors can relate to.
-This will not only make it easier for users of your site, but any new links that you add to your site will automatically be assigned to the new category name …
+You may want to change this to something better suited to your business.
+This will not only make it easier for users of your site, but any new links that you add to your site will automatically appear under the new category name …

-(we recommend changing the default link category name to something your visitors will understand)
+(Consider changing the default ’blogroll’ to something your visitors will understand)

-To change the ‘Blogroll’ link title, hover your mouse over the category name and click on Quick Edit
+To change the default category name, hover your mouse over the category name and click on the Quick Edit link …

 (Quick Edit)

-Replace both the Name and the Slug with a new category name, then click on the Update link Category button …
+Change both the Name and the Slug with a new category name (remember to keep the slug in lowercase letters and replace all spaces with a hyphen), then click on Update Link Category …

 Let’s insert a description for this link category.
-To add a link category description, hover over the item name and click Edit
+To add a link category description, hover over the link category name and click Edit …

 (Link category description)